 While you may not have a second home to rent on Airbnb, you may have an extra room.

-You can rent a private room to those traveling over the holidays, especially if that room is in a place the person can enter and leave quietly and easily.
+You can rent a private room to those traveling over the holidays, especially if that room is where the person can enter and leave quietly and easily.
 This is another Christmas job that is great for people who live near airports!

 22. Stock some shelves